opendaylight/docs/docs/release-notes/projects/daexim.rst

      - **Summary**

    * - General commit
      - Address Sonar warnings found in the code.
-No behavior change.
+No behavior changes.